 Nature and technology are full of dynamics, often involving multiple scales in length, time and energy.
 To model these processes, we combine scientific computing with model reduction and machine learning, with particular focus on plasma dynamics in lightning, plasma technology and high-voltage engineering.

-Within national and European projects, we collaborate with colleagues in applied plasma physics, electrical and mechanical engineering, atmospheric electricity, and cosmic particle and space science, and with non-academic partners such as ABB, DNV-GL, ESA-ESTEC and NASA.
+Within national and European projects, we collaborate with colleagues in applied plasma physics, electrical and mechanical engineering, atmospheric electricity, and cosmic particle and space science, and with non-academic partners.

-Find more about our work on the personal homepages of the staff scientists (including publications):
+Find more about our work (including publications) on the personal homepages of the staff scientists:

 StartEndThe XXXV International Conference on Phenomena in Ionized Gases (ICPIG) in Egmond aan Zee is co-organized by CWI.
 It covers nearly all fields of plasma science, from modelling to experiments and applications.

 - European Science Cluster of Astronomy & Particle physics ESFRI research infrastructures (ESCAPE)

 - Let CO2 spark!
 Understand breakdown dynamics for high voltage technology and lightning Abstract Sparks, (Let CO2 spark!)

 - Plasma for Plants: Towards controlled and efficient plasma-activated water generation for a cleaner environment (Plasma for Plants)